Biden Calls for Unity as Vote Counts Slog On

 Despite the conciliatory rhetoric, Biden said they will not cow to the Trump efforts to cast aspersions on the democratic process.

-“We the people will not be silence, not be bullied and we will not surrender,” he said.
+“We the people will not be silenced, not be bullied and we will not surrender,” he said.

 Biden appears closer to winning the White House, with CNN projecting Michigan to go to the former vice president and Trump’s path to 270 electoral votes narrowing significantly.
-Biden also leads in Nevada and Arizona, while Trump leads in Georgia, North Carolina and Pennsylvania, where Trump leads.
+Biden also leads in Nevada and Arizona, while Trump leads in Georgia, North Carolina and Pennsylvania.

 The Trump campaign continues to project confidence that the president will win another four years in the White House.